pietrop/documentary-story-research--notes/assessing-sources.md

 # Reliable sources

 What happens when things go wrong?
+What can happen if you don't identify legit sources when you are researching something for a broadcaster?

-An example
+An example.